redcanaryco/atomic-red-team/execution-frameworks/Invoke-AtomicRedTeam/README.md

 	`Install-AtomicRedTeam -Force`

-Install from a forked repository or different branch using `-RepoOwner` and `-Branch`
+RepoOwner
 - Install ART from another repo.
 Default RepoOwner is "redcanaryco", and default Branch is "master"

-	`Install-AtomicRedTeam -RepoOwner clr2of8 -Branch start-process-branch`
+	`Install-AtomicRedTeam -RepoOwner clr2of8`

 Branch
-- Force the new installation removing any previous installations in -InstallPath. **BE CAREFUL this will delete the entire install path folder**
+- Install ART from another branch.
+Default Branch is "master"

-	`Install-AtomicRedTeam -Force`
+	`Install-AtomicRedTeam -RepoOwner clr2of8 -Branch start-process-branch`

 ### Manual Installation